By: Susan Dugdale | Last modified: 08-21-2023

-Any rigidly adhered to predetermined or formulaic pattern for making eye contact will appear false to an audience.
+Presenters using any rigidly adhered to predetermined or formulaic pattern for making eye contact will appear false to an audience.

-For instance some people use a sweep gesture.
+For instance, some people use a sweep gesture.
 They'll turn their head to the side and begin a long slow sweep to the other side while scanning the audience.

 Then there's a return journey doing the same thing.
 And it happens again, and again, from side to side, until the speech is finished.